Alabama Alcohol Laws: Learn the Laws and Follow Them!

 It is also illegal for anyone under 21 to drive with a blood alcohol concentration (BAC) over 0.02%.

-It is against Alabama’s alcohol laws for anyone under the age of 21 to consume alcohol.
+It is against Alabama’s alcohol laws for anyone under the age of 21 to drink alcohol.
 That includes adults aged 18, 19, and 20.
 And it also includes active members of the U.S. military.

 II.
-More Alabama Alcohol Laws
+Other Alabama Alcohol Laws

 A. Selling Alcohol